cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 }
 ```

 [Now](https://github.com/cloudentity/ce-samples-mtls-demo/blob/00aad5ee9ab3074c0904fc6725dda24ce7838837/sample-nodejs-mtls-oauth-client/index.js#L81) a certificate bound access token will be fetched.
 When the user clicks `Get Certificate Bound Access Token` from the UI, the route `/mtlsauth` is called which fetches a certificate bound access token.
 The `getMtlsAuth` function is invoked where the grant type is set to client credentials and then the token endpoint is called.
 [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) states `For all requests to the authorization server utilizing mutual-TLS client authentication, the client MUST include the "client_id"` so the client ID is included.
-The `httpsAgent` is used which will include our certificate and public key.
+The `httpsAgent` is used which will include the certificate and public key.

 ```javascript
 app.get('/mtlsauth', function (req, res) {